-1 The board of trustees and the board of directors 2 shall develop a plan for implementation of the legisla-

-- 3 tive findings, directives, goals and objectives set forth - 4 in section one-a of this article and to ensure accoun- - 5 tability in implementing said findings, directives, goals - 6 and objectives in consultation with the secretary of - 7 education and the arts, the president of the West - 8 Virginia association of private colleges, the president - 9 of the joint commission for vocational-technical- - 10 occupational education, and the president of the West - 11 Virginia economic development council.
-A written - 12 report of the plan required by this section shall be - 13 submitted to the governor and the legislative oversight - 14 commission on education accountability by the first - 15 day of December, one thousand nine hundred ninety- - 16 three.
+1 The board of trustees and the board of directors 2 shall develop a plan for implementation of the legisla-3 tive findings, directives, goals and objectives set forth 4 in section one-a of this article and to ensure account-5 ability in implementing said findings, directives, goals 6 and objectives in consultation with the secretary of 7 education and the arts, the president of the state board 8 of education, the president of the West Virginia 9 association of private colleges, the president of the 10 joint commission for vocational-technical-occupational 11 education and the president of the West Virginia 12 economic development council.
+A written report of the 13 plan required by this section shall be submitted to the 14 governor and the legislative oversight commission on 15 education accountability by the first day of December, 16 one thousand nine hundred ninety-three.